UoA-eResearch/roonka_volume_models/blender_2.79b/blender279b_README.md

 10. After some time processing, the .dae models should have been exported and can be located in the same folder as the path specified in the base_dir.

 ## Point Selection Using Volumes

+### Description

+This script selects all artefacts that are within a selected volume (feature in the context of the Roonka project) and exports them to a shapefile.

 ### Prerequisites